-The relationship between low cholesterol, endotoxin, rising levels of inflammation, increasing stress, and violence and suicide, seem to be logical when observed from a genuinely biological perspective.
+The relationship between low cholesterol, endotoxin, rising levels of inflammation, and increasing stress, with rising levels of violence and suicide, seems to be quite logical when observed from this perspective.

 “We have examined if abnormalities of the innate immune receptors, known as Toll-like receptors (TLRs), in the brain are associated with depression and suicide…The observed abnormalities of proinflammatory cytokines in the brain of suicide victims may be related to an abnormality of TLR3 and TLR4 over-expression.”

 There is also a lot of evidence suggesting that the inflammatory byproducts of bacteria – including endotoxin – rather than cholesterol per se (which is inherently protective), plays an important part in the development of atherosclerosis.